skyl/bonsai/index.md

-One Bonsai was developed through many years of practical experience with Agile Software methodologies in sole proprietorships, small startups, the largest companies in the world and everything in between.
-The Bonsai methodology is informed by all of the agile methodologies that came before it and can be adapted to any existing methodology that you want to use: Scrum, Kanban, Lean, eXtreme Programming, or any other.
+One Bonsai was developed through many years of practical experience with Agile Software methodologies in sole proprietorships, small startups, some of the largest companies in the world and everything in between.
+The Bonsai methodology is informed by all of the agile methodologies that came before and can be adapted to any existing methodology that you want to use: Scrum, Kanban, Lean, eXtreme Programming, or any other.
 Feel free to study all of these methods and spend decades practicing them and understanding their strengths